DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/datasources.md

 ## Error handling

-No exception should be caught, in order to allow Hermes error handling to function properly.
+No exception should be caught, to allow Hermes error handling to function properly.